formly-js/angular-formly-templates-ionic/README.md

 ---
 #### Radio form field
->The radio field allows choice input with a series of linked inputs, use `type='radio'`.
+>The radio field allows choice input with a series of linked inputs, use `type="radio"`.

 ##### options (array, required)
 >`options` is an array of options for the radio form field to display.
 Each option should be an object with a `text`(string or number) and `value`(string or number).